SakPetios/SakPetios/README.md

 - 👋 Hi, I’m @SakPetios
-- 👀 I’m interested in game deving and python
+- 👀 I’m interested in backend
-- 🌱 I’m currently learning c/c++ and python
+- 🌱 I’m currently learning Rust and python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me @code_boi.py

 <!---
 SakPetios/SakPetios is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.